-The historic American Rescue Plan Act was signed into law on March 12th, delivering $65 billion of direct and flexible aid to America’s cities, towns and villages.
+The historic American Rescue Plan Act was signed into law on March 11th, delivering $65.1 billion of direct and flexible aid to America’s cities, towns and villages.
 After a year of advocacy, the National League of Cities is proud to be a part of this historic victory that will provide much needed relief for local communities across the nation.

 DISCLAIMER: The information contained here is not legal advice.
 It will be subject to change based on updates from the U.S. Department of the Treasury, and any recipients should confirm applicability to their specific situation.

-Do you have questions on ARP implementation?
+Questions on ARP implementation?

 NLC will continue to support cities, towns and villages on understanding how to access and implement these funds.
 If you have questions about what the American Rescue Plan means for you and your municipality, view our FAQs.